41ison/Cleavage-site-specificity-analysis/README.md

 <img src="https://github.com/41ison/Cleavage-site-specificity-analysis/blob/main/PICS_ggplot2.png" width="500">
 </p>

-## Making your data more interesting and informative with seqLogos for N-termini and C-termini
+## Making your data more informative with seqLogos for N-termini and C-termini.

 Additional packages you will need: